PureJD/PythonProjects/README.md

 #### - Using Python Sockets import this browser will make a simple call to a website for the request of data.
 #### - Similar to the browser, the server will create a local server and display a simple message when contacted.

+# BandName generator
+#### - A program that will generate a band name using dictionaries of various word types and taking an input from the user.